Chinese New Year’s Paintings are typically used to decorate the internal walls at the beginning of each new lunar year.

 Among the three major blessings in a man’s life, Happiness (福) traditionally ranks the top ahead of wealth (禄) and longevity (寿).

 Of all aspects related to happiness, a big and harmonious family was the core theme, which was in line with a collective pursuit of population growth.

 Five Sons Are All High Achievers

-When a family’s happiness is concerned, nothing can compare to the joy for a couple to raise high achiever kids, a mentality that still shares widely in today’s China.
+When a family’s happiness is concerned, nothing can compare to the joy of a couple to raise high achiever kids, a mentality that still shares widely in today’s China.